 they meet coordination criteria specified in part 4 of this RALI.

-Uncoordinated underground services are authorised under a PMTS Class B licence provided they meet the conditions specified in Special Condition C23
+uncoordinated underground services are authorised under a PMTS Class B licence provided they meet the conditions specified in Special Condition C23

 successful applications will be issued with a PMTS Class B apparatus licence for their PTS system.

 Scope